-There is no doubt that setting the 2016/18 budget generated options that required difficult decisions.
-One of the main challenges faced by the Council was therefore forward planning, preparatory investment and a sufficient lead in period prior to implementation of both savings and investment for the period beyond the current budget.
+There is no doubt that setting the 2016/18 budget generated options required difficult decisions.
+This position is expected to be magnified over the period 2018/20.
+One of the main challenges faced by the Council is therefore forward planning, preparatory investment and a sufficient lead in period prior to implementation of both savings and investment for the period beyond the current budget.